ShadyBad/it-automation-tools/README.md

 # IT Automation Tools

-This repository offers a suite of Python-based automation tools designed to streamline various IT tasks, enhancing efficiency and productivity.
+This repository offers a suite of Python and Powershell-based tools designed to streamline various IT tasks, enhancing efficiency and productivity.

 ## Tools Included